-Children diagnosed with disabilities and their families receive a full range of Head Start services.
+Children with diagnosed disabilities have been enrolled in Head Start since the program began in the mid-1960s.
+Children diagnosed with a disability and their families receive a full range of Head Start services.
 Head Start staff members work closely with ASD and community agencies to identify and provide services to meet the needs of the children enrolled.
 Parental consent is required for any disability services.